 14.1 General

 Neither Party shall voluntarily assign its rights nor delegate its duties under this Agreement, or any part of such rights or duties, without the written consent of the other Party, which consent shall not be unreasonably withheld.
-Notwithstanding the foregoing, consent is not required in connection with the sale, merger, or transfer of a substantial portion of a Party’s properties (or in the case of FPL, its transmission facilities) including FPL’s Interconnection Facilities which it owns so long as the assignee in such a sale, merger, or transfer assumes directly all rights, duties and obligations arising under this Agreement and such assignor shall be, without further action, released from its obligation hereunder and assignee meets FPL's creditworthiness requirements set forth in Section 14.5 and the procedure.
+Notwithstanding the foregoing, consent is not required in connection with the sale, merger, or transfer of a substantial portion of a Party’s properties (or in the case of FPL, its transmission facilities) including FPL’s Interconnection Facilities which it owns so long as the assignee in such a sale, merger, or transfer assumes directly all rights, duties and obligations arising under this Agreement and such assignor shall be, without further action, released from its obligation hereunder.
+If Customer has issued the Notice to Proceed to FPL and Customer has not paid FPL all payments due under Appendix J, the assignee shall meet FPL's creditworthiness requirements set forth in Section 14.5.
+If Customer has not issued the Notice to Proceed to FPL or if Customer has already paid FPL all payments due under Appendix J, the assignee need not satisfy FPL's creditworthiness requirements.
 Any such assignment or delegation made without required written consent shall be null and void.
 In addition, FPL shall be entitled to assign the Agreement to any wholly owned direct or indirect subsidiary of FPL that is not engaged in the merchant function.

-Customer must provide FPL with written notice of any such assignment at least thirty (30) days prior to the effective date of such assignment.
+The assigning Party must provide the non-assigning Party with written notice of any such assignment at least thirty (30) days prior to the effective date of such assignment.

 14.2 Assignment by Customer

 Notwithstanding the foregoing, Customer may assign this Agreement (and shall be, without further action, released from obligation hereunder) without FPL's prior consent to any future owner of the Facility.
-In addition and notwithstanding the foregoing, Customer or its assignee may assign this Agreement to the persons, entities or institutions providing financing or refinancing for the development, design, construction or operation of the Facility and if Customer provides notice thereof to FPL, FPL shall provide notice and reasonable opportunity for such lenders to cure any default under this Agreement and assignee shall meet creditworthiness requirements of FPL as set forth in Section 14.5.
-FPL shall, if requested by such lenders, execute its standard documents and certificates as may be requested with respect to the assignment and status of this Agreement, provided such documents do not change the rights of FPL under this Agreement except with respect to providing notice and reasonable opportunity to cure.
-In the event of any foreclosure by such lenders, the purchasers at such foreclosure or any subsequent purchaser, shall upon request, be entitled to the rights and benefits of (and be bound by) this Agreement so long as it is an entity entitled to interconnect with the FPL Transmission System.

-Customer must provide FPL with written notice of any such assignment at least thirty (30) days prior to the effective date of such assignment.
+[SEE 14.6]

 14.3 Assignment to RTO